KDE/calligra/windows/calligra_installer/README.txt

 From the c2winstaller directory, call: env

-This sets most of the required environment variables, using defaults unless you have overriden these previously.
+This sets most of the required environment variables, using defaults unless you have overridden these previously.
 You will need to set CALLIGRA_INST if you intend to package

 Now you can run: